Lake Griffin State Park

 Welcome to Lake Griffin State Park

-The park boasts 2 hiking trails totaling about 2 miles.
-Along the way you’ll have the opportunity to see several different habitats including Swamp and Sandhill.
+The park boasts two hiking trails totaling about two miles in length.
+Along the way you’ll have the opportunity to see several different habitats including swamp and sandhill.
 Animals commonly spotted in the park include racoons, bobcats, coyotes and even bears!
-Call the ranger station at 352-360-6760 to enquire about the availability of guided hikes.
+Call the ranger station to inquire about the availability of guided hikes.

 Of course you can’t leave without seeing the state’s second largest Live Oak tree which is approximately 400 years old.

 If you think it sounds like a lot to do you’d be right so why not take some time to really enjoy what the park and surrounding cities have to offer.
 We have 40 campsites each with water and electric.
 Some sites have sewer and all sites fill up quickly in the winter months.

 Plan Your Visit

 People Make the Parks

 Allen David Broussard Catfish Creek Preserve State Park

 4335 Firetower Rd.

 Lake Wales FL 33898